 Help Pay for College with Work Study

-Work Study jobs allow students to earn money to help pay education expenses
+Work Study jobs allow students to earn money to help pay education expenses.

 This program provides jobs — usually in colleges/universities — for undergraduate and graduate students who need financial aid.
 Some students will be working in a community service location.
+Work study jobs may be on or off-campus.

 Are work-study jobs on- or off-campus?
 Both.
 However, a work-study job must always be for a public or private non-profit organization (limited).